EldricArlo/Oracore/README.md

 *   **Rock-Solid Memory Safety:**
     *   Exposes `libsodium`'s secure memory functions through the public API, allowing clients to safely handle sensitive data (like session keys).
-    *   All internal private keys are stored in locked memory, **preventing them from being swapped to disk by the OS**, and are securely wiped before being freed.
+    *   All internal private keys **and other critical secrets (like key seeds and intermediate hashes)** are stored in locked memory, **preventing them from being swapped to disk by the OS**, and are securely wiped before being freed.

 *   **High-Quality Engineering Practices:**
     *   **Clean API Boundary:** Provides a single public header `hsc_kernel.h` that encapsulates all internal implementation details using opaque pointers, achieving high cohesion and low coupling.